-Hello my friends.Β This week we are releasing new pumpkin recipes for this Fall season.
-I feel so pump-up because I am so confident about all the yummy recipes I selected for this autumn season.
+Hello my friends.
+This week we are releasing new pumpkin recipes for this Fall season.
+I feel so pumped-up because I am confident about all the yummy recipes I selected for this autumn season.
 This Pumpkin Bisque recipe is inspired by one of my trips to Grand Cayman a couple of years ago.
 I tried Pumpkin Bisque at the Ritz-Carlton Grand Cayman in their restaurant Seven, and of course, I asked for the recipe.
-I didn’t know if they would give it to me, and surprisingly the next day the chef sent me the recipe by email, along with a sautΓ©ed mushrooms recipe.
+I didn't know if they would give it to me, and surprisingly the next day the chef sent me the recipe by email, along with a sautéed mushrooms recipe.
 How cool is that?!

 This pumpkin bisque recipe has only a few ingredients, and the seasoning is very light.
 I find this soup to be a classic comfort food with warm notes that are perfect for cold nights during autumn, or a wonderful soup as a first course for Thanksgiving dinner.
 As always, I like to make changes to the original recipe to my liking, but this time I tried not to add too many ingredients and lose the flavor profile of what attracted me to the soup in the first place.

 The way the chef created this recipe was cooking the pumpkin with chicken stock, but I love to roast my vegetables for soups because roasting the vegetables gives a deeper flavor and intensifies the sweetness.
 Another ingredient I added was Ras el Hanout to give a slight Moroccan warm and aromatic taste.
-And, the last ingredient I added was Provence Flowers Honey by L’Abeille Occitane which is available in our online shop.
+And, the last ingredient I added was Provence Flowers Honey.

 Do you know the difference between a pumpkin soup, bisque and chowder?